 Until recently, aviation safety was not considered a core business function.
 Now that the operating certificate depends on SMS compliance, upper management has been forced to rethink safety's role in operations.
 This does not mean that budgets are automatically allocated to safety and quality departments.
-There are two factors that safety manages must understand that other managers are keenly aware of: the finite limitations of:
+There are two factors that safety managers must understand that other managers are keenly aware of the finite limitations of:

 - available financial resources; and

-- ability to increase revenue to support for larger operating budgets.
+- ability to increase revenue to support larger operating budgets.

 Yet safety managers have their missions to fulfill, just like everyone else.
 They can either do it poorly using very little, or they can perform more effectively when they have an adequate budget.
 Safety managers require sufficient aviation SMS budgets for